-An opinion by MEP Heidi Hautala, Greens/EFA member of the subcommittee on Human Rights
+An opinion by Heidi Hautala, Greens/EFA MEP and Member of the subcommittee on Human Rights.

 The European Parliament has for several years called for a new tool to sanction human rights abusers worldwide.
 Finally on 7 December the EU Council adopted this regime which will allow the EU to impose travel bans and asset freezes on the grounds of trafficking, arbitrary arrests, slavery, as well as the more serious crimes such as genocide and crimes against humanity, anywhere in the world.
 The list is not, however, set in stone.
 If there are violations that are widespread and systematic, or otherwise of serious concern they can also fall under the regime.